Parliamentary.ai

 Overview

-This bill aims to give children of UK military personnel serving in the UK higher priority for school admission, similar to that given to looked-after children.
-It seeks to ensure these children aren't disadvantaged by the frequent moves required of their families.
+This bill aims to give children of UK military personnel serving in the UK the highest priority for school admission, equal to that of children in care, removing any application deadlines that don't consider the needs of military families who move frequently at short notice.

 Description

 The Children of Armed Services Personnel (Schools Admission) Bill amends the School Standards and Framework Act 1998.
 It mandates the Secretary of State to change the School Admissions Code by January 1st, 2018.
-These changes will grant children of serving UK military personnel:
+These changes will ensure that:

-The bill applies to children of compulsory school age and those under 19 pursuing full-time education.
-Its scope covers England and Wales.
+• The definition of "school age child" includes those of compulsory school age and those under 19 in full-time education.

 Government Spending

-The bill doesn't directly specify government spending.
-The costs will likely involve amending the School Admissions Code and potentially administrative changes to support the new admission priority.
-No specific figures are provided in the bill text.
+The bill doesn't specify direct government spending.
+The costs will likely involve amending the School Admissions Code and potentially supporting local authorities in implementing the changes.
+No figures are provided in the bill text.

 Groups Affected

-• Children of UK military personnel serving in the UK: These children will benefit from higher school admission priority and more flexible application processes.
+• Children of UK military personnel serving in the UK: They will receive higher priority for school admission.

-• Schools in England and Wales: Schools will need to adjust their admissions procedures to accommodate the new priority given to military children.
+• Schools in England and Wales: They will need to adjust their admissions processes to comply with the new legislation.

 Full Text